 Here is another trick to make that crust even better: let the fully breaded shrimp croquettes dry in the fridge overnight.

 Make Ahead Croquettes

-You can easily prepare these croquetas de camarones a day or two in advance.
+You can easily prepare these shrimp croquettes or croquetas de camarones a day or two in advance.

-If you are using fresh prawns for this one, then you can easily freeze the croquettes for later: simply bread the croquettes and put them in your freezer.
+If you are using fresh shrimp for this one, then you can easily freeze the croquettes for later: simply bread the shrimp croquettes and put them in your freezer.
 If you make them smaller, you shouldn’t even have to let them thaw.

 You can fry them straight in the deep fat fryer!
 Bigger croquettes might still be cold on the inside if you do so.
 I suggest you let those thaw before frying them.

 Do you love making Spanish style croquetas at home?